 Start Your Day With Breakfast at Liza's of Troy

 Liza's of Troy is a top breakfast and lunch spot known for their healthy, hearty, and delicious meals.
-Breakfast options include egg sandwiches with house-made kale pesto, cinnamon raisin pagel (paleo bagel) with almond butter, or a breakfastfast bowl with over-easy eggs.
-There are also a variety of waffles and pancakes, with gluten free or dairy free available on weekends.
+Breakfast options include egg sandwiches with house-made kale pesto, cinnamon raisin pagel (paleo bagel) with almond butter, or a breakfast bowl with over-easy eggs.
+There are also a variety of waffles and pancakes, and the café offers vegetarian, gluten-free, and dairy-free options.

 There are quite a few farmers markets throughout the Capital Region, but the Troy Waterfront Farmers Market is largely touted as one of the best.
 Close to 100 farmers and fresh food vendors gather at the Troy Waterfront Farmers Market every Saturday - even in the winter!
 This market is much more than just farmers coming together to sell food - they always have live music, family-friendly activities, and more, really creating a sense of community.
 You're not just shopping here, you're enjoying an experience.

-Saturday Afternoon: A Savory Lunch, An Art Gallery, Outdoor Fun & A Historical Spot
+Saturday Afternoon: A Savory Lunch, an Art Gallery, Outdoor Fun, and a Historical Spot

 A Chance to Explore Amazing Art & Find More Downtown Fun

-We have a gem of a creative experience right in Troy, and it's located just down the street from Slidin' Dirty: The Arts Center of the Capital Region.
-The Arts Center hosts a variety of art, writing, dance, and other classes throughout the year, but they also have an exquisite gallery that's open from 9am to 5pm on Saturdays.
+We have a gem of a creative experience right in Troy, and it's located just minutes from Iron Works Grill: The Arts Center of the Capital Region.
+The Arts Center hosts a variety of art, writing, dance, and other classes throughout the year, but they also have an exquisite gallery that's open from 10 AM to 2 PM on Saturdays.
 Regardless of whether or not you take a class while you're here, you should definitely pop in for a look at current exhibitions.
-You might also check out any upcoming events they might have going on.
+You might also check out any upcoming events they have going on.

 The Arts Center is located on River Street, which happens to have a lot of great shops and other galleries.
-If you didn't get to check out Troy Night Out this could be a great chance to get some shopping in.
+If you didn't get to look around during Troy Night Out, this could be a good chance to get some shopping in.
 Annick Designs and T&J Handcrafted Soap are neighbors of The Arts Center.
-Other gems on this stretch of road include Market Block Books, Kathleen's Fiber Arts, and the River Street Beat Shop, just to name a few.
+Other gems on this stretch of road include Market Block Books, The Broken Mold Pottery Studio, and the River Street Beat Shop, just to name a few.

-The Picturesque Poestenkill Falls Right in the Middle of Troy
+Visit Picturesque Poestenkill Falls, Right in the Middle of Troy

-Many locals don't even know about this well-kept secret - the Poestenkill Falls are located right in the middle of Troy, less than 10 minutes from The Arts Center.
-Who knew such a gorgeous piece of nature could be found in the center of a city?
+Many locals don't even know about this well-kept secret—Poestenkill Falls are located right in the middle of Troy, less than 10 minutes from The Arts Center.
+Who knew such a gorgeous piece of nature could be found in the middle of a city?
 You can find parking on Linden Avenue, and then it's just a short walk to the base of the falls.